SLLUG/SLLUG.github.io/index.md

 * [Linux.com's "What is Linux?"](https://www.linux.com/what-is-linux)
 * [Richard Stallman's "Linux and the GNU System"](https://www.gnu.org/gnu/linux-and-gnu.en.html)

+### Donations

+Several members have asked, "How can I help out?"

+We accept donations of time, money, and equipment.
+If you would like to share funds please add funds to our [PayPal Pool](https://www.paypal.com/pools/c/81FegeEP1w) or arrange other donation methods with [Mark Dillon (mark.dillon@sllug.ca)](mailto:mark.dillon@sllug.ca).

 ## <a name="meetings" />Meetings

 Ongoing meetings will be held on the Third Monday of the month (eg- Nov 20th, 2017).